-The audit firm has divided up audit engagement processes granularly into detailed work tasks and documented the content, timing, workload, persons in charge, etc., of each work task, making it possible to carefully manage the progress of audit engagements by engagement partners, and it is conducting suitable and timely reviews of audit documentation as well as providing supervision and guidance to assistants to engagement partners.
+The audit firm has divided up audit engagement processes granularly into detailed work tasks and documented the content, timing, workload, persons in charge, etc., of each work task, making it possible to carefully manage the progress of audit engagements by engagement partners, and it is conducting suitable and timely reviews of audit documentation as well as providing supervision and instructions to assistants to engagement partners.

-By providing guidance about how to document the performed audit procedures and obtained audit evidence, the audit firm ensured that audit teams were informed of the standard of audit procedures to be performed for individual audit engagements, as well as the required level of audit documentation, including the conclusions reached by audit teams and the basis for reaching those conclusions.
+By providing guidance about how to document the performed audit procedures and obtained audit evidence, the audit firm ensured that audit teams were informed of the level of audit procedures to be performed for individual audit engagements, as well as the required status of audit documentation, including the conclusions reached by practitioners and the basis for reaching their conclusions.

 Some firms did not prepare audit documentation so that the audit procedures performed for individual audit engagements could be clearly identified.
 There were also many cases where the processes to reach an important conclusion could not be understood from the audit documentation.
-The firms in which these deficiencies were found should strictly instruct the professional staff to follow the following processes:
+Therefore, audit firms should ensure that the professional staff is fully aware of the following items:

-• All procedures should be recorded clearly in the audit documentation, while confirming their adequacy and completeness; and

-Professional staff must check that the audit procedures are consistent with the audit plan that was established, and describe the audit procedures performed, the results of the audit procedures and the audit evidence obtained in the audit documentation.
-In addition, the audit documentation must also include the conclusions reached as well as the professional judgments and the basis for reaching those conclusions.
+- All procedures should be recorded clearly in the audit documentation, while confirming their adequacy and completeness; and - Professional staff must check that the audit procedures are consistent with the audit plan that was established, and describe the audit procedures performed, the results of the audit procedures and the audit evidence obtained in the audit documentation.
+In addition, the audit documentation must also include the conclusions reached by audit practitioners as well as the basis of professional judgments for reaching such conclusions.

-Engagement partners must realize that their review of audit documentation is a good opportunity to educate and train professional staff with communicating the level of audit procedures to be performed for individual audit engagements as well as the required level of audit documentation, including the conclusions reached by professional staff and the basis for reaching those conclusions.
-Keeping this in mind, it is important for engagement partners to fully verify whether the conclusions reached by the engagement team are supported by the obtained audit evidence, and instruct or supervise the team as necessary.
+Engagement partners must realize that their review of audit documentation is a good opportunity to educate and train professional staff with communicating the level of audit procedures to be performed for individual audit engagements as well as the required status of audit documentation, including the conclusions reached by professional staff and the basis for reaching those conclusions.
+Keeping this in mind, it is important for engagement partners to fully verify whether the conclusions reached by the engagement team are supported by the obtained audit evidence, and instructor supervise the team as necessary.